Why does the position of the optic nerve form a 'blind spot' of vision?

 Outline the pathway of the pupillary light reflex

-Retina Sensory Afferent (via CN II) > pretectal area & lateral geniculate nucleus
+Retinal Sensory Afferent (via CN II) > pretectal area & lateral geniculate nucleus

 direct and consensual pupilly constriction